Drake TV Return: Rapper Set To Act In British Drama ‘Top Boy’

 In 2012, Drake voiced the character of Ethan in Ice Age: Continental Drift and a few months after that he had a short cameo in Anchorman 2: The Legend Continues.

-Watching #Anchorman2 and this is what my sister says Drake reminded her of! @tooshortcrys @champagnepapi ????????
+Watching #Anchorman2 and this is what my sister says Drake reminded her of! @tooshortcrys @champagnepapi????????

 A post shared by @specks.morales on